audulus/docs/index.md

 -   Many operations use context menus - tap and hold to bring up the context menu.
 -   To make a connection, zoom in and drag from an output to an input.
 Connections can *only* be made from an output to an input.
 -   To disconnect, drag the connection away from an input.
--   To "hot swap" or live patch, keep your finger held down and wave the output wire over an input.
+-   To "hot swap" or live patch, keep your finger held down and wave the output wire over an input or knob.
 This is similar to performing with patch cables on a modular, but you'll never wear out your switch connectors in Audulus!
-Audulus is also optimized to prevent clicking/popping connection noise.
+Audulus is also optimized to prevent clicking/popping connection noise, so go crazy with it!
 -   To make a long connection, drag to to the edge of the screen.
 Audulus will zoom out, widening your field of view.
 Move your finger away from the edge of the screen, and Audulus will zoom back in, centering around your finger, so you can place the connection.
 -   Audulus will automatically detect your MIDI keyboard or control surface.
 -   To map a knob or a trigger to MIDI, press and hold the element you want to map and select "Learn Midi CC," then twist/press the corresponding knob/button on your control surface, and the controls will thereafter be linked.